-The story of Scotland is told through its places, from the remote island of St Kilda to Edinburgh’s elegant Charlotte Square.
+The story of Scotland is told through its places, from the wild peaks of Torridon to Edinburgh’s elegant Charlotte Square.
 These places connect us to the past and provide inspiration for our future.
-And your support to protect them is now more important than ever.

-At NTSUSA, we are privileged to help the National Trust for Scotland care for many of Scotland’s most incredible places – the majestic landscapes, glorious gardens, and architectural treasures that tell the stories of the natural forces and people who shaped the land and the wildlife that calls it home today.
+At NTSUSA, we are privileged to help the National Trust for Scotland care for many of Scotland’s most incredible places – the majestic landscapes, glorious gardens, and architectural treasures that tell the story of the natural forces and people who shaped this spectacular corner of our world.

-But right now, many of the places we love are at risk – from the elements, from development, and from an unprecedented decline in visitation brought about by the global coronavirus pandemic.
+But right now, many of the places we love are at risk – from the elements, from development, and from a devastating global coronavirus pandemic.

-Please do not hesitate to contact executive director Kirstin Bridier at email@example.com at any time if we can be of assistance.
-If you would like to communicate by phone please call 617-227-7500 and leave a voicemail.
-We will return your call as soon as possible.
+Please do not hesitate to contact executive director Kirstin Bridier at email@example.com or 617-227-7500 at any time if we can be of assistance.

 Donations can be made online through our secure website, by calling our office at 617-227-7500, or by mail to: